ameenalkaisi/dotfiles/README.md

 <destination based on instructions>
 ```

+You can also use GNU stow for some configurations in Linux.
+Supported ones currently are:
+- bash
+- nvim
+- tmux
+- vim

 ## for vim
 Create ~/.vim/colors directories, and get candycolor from google then put
 it in that directory